 Following the global coronavirus ("COVID-19") pandemic and the resulting worldwide enacting emergency measures, the Company's solid position was only strengthened as its products provide an attractive outdoor and social-distancing solution for new and existing powersports consumers.
-This increase in commercial activity, felt across multiple industries, heightened the pressure on the global supply chain network as demand grew stronger and, in turn, forced multiple market participants, including BRP, to innovate and find alternate ways to source materials, revise and adapt production schedules and deliver units to its dealer network, faced with an unprecedented retail demand.
+This increase in commercial activity, felt across multiple industries, heightened the pressure on the global supply chain network as demand grew stronger and, in turn, forced multiple market participants, including BRP, to innovate and find alternate ways to source materials, revise and adapt production schedules, pursue strategic pricing initiatives aimed at offsetting inflationary pressures and deliver units to its dealer network, faced with an unprecedented retail demand.